jpcarvalhodev/projetointegrado_react/README.md

 	•	View existing reviews for the educational institution.
 	•	Submit new reviews, providing ratings and comments.
-	•	Administrators can log in and manage reviews, including approving, editing, and deleting them.
+	•	Administrators can log in and manage reviews, including approving, editing, listing and deleting them.

 Folder Structure